Question 1:

 Class rule E.2.3(a) states:

 “The hull appendages shall not be altered or modified from the state supplied by the LBM in any way except as permitted by the class rules.”
+As "modified" is in bold, it is used in its defined sense as per the Equipment Rules of Sailing.

 Accordingly, the addition of a section to the keel (3D printed or otherwise) is fairing which is a form of modification as it alters the shape therefore changing the original condition and is prohibited.